nvh/nvh.github.io/_posts/2012-04-17-nesting-stacks-in-spine-dot-js.markdown

 ---
 [Spine.js](http://spinejs.com) is a simple and lightweight MVC framework in CoffeeScript.
 It has a nifty feature called 'Stacks', which I can't explain better than the documentation:

-{% blockquote %}
-Stacks are a way of grouping controllers, ensuring that only one controller is activated and displayed at any one time.
+> Stacks are a way of grouping controllers, ensuring that only one controller is activated and displayed at any one time.
-{% endblockquote %}

 If you aren't up to speed about Stacks and how to use them, I encourage you to read the [Spine documentation](http://spinejs.com/docs/stacks), it's really good.